 With safe and proven techniques, the doctor administers sedative drugs which work rapidly to create a relaxed state that is maintained and monitored throughout treatment.
 You will still be able to communicate back and forth with the doctor if needed (this is why it’s also referred to as conscious sedation), but because the sedation tends to have an amnesic effect you may not remember your visit after it is over.

 IV Sedation (intraveneous conscious sedation) is a technique that utilizes intravenous agents and sometimes nitrous oxide to help relax a patient that is anxious.
 This is a good technique for patients that have mild to moderate anxiety or fear of dental procedures.
 This technique is also advisable for adult patients who require a great deal of dental treatment and wish to have more treatment completed in fewer visits.
 Patients treated with conscious sedation usually have little to no memory of the dental procedure being performed.
+More information regarding sleep dentistry and oral sedation dentistry.

 Oral Sedation Dentistry – Practiced by all Gentech Dentist providers

 Oral sedation is a management technique that utilizes oral medications and sometimes nitrous oxide (laughing gas) to create a state of conscious sedation (relaxation and at times unawareness).
 This technique is advantageous for patients that have mild anxiety and fear.
 This technique may be used for children and adults depending upon the behavior of the child and level of anxiety of the adult patient.
+More information regarding sleep dentistry and oral sedation dentistry.

 Periodontics is the specialty of dentistry that involves the prevention, diagnosis, and treatment of diseases of the supporting and surrounding tissues of the teeth and gums.
 It includes the maintenance of the health, function, and aesthetics of these structures and tissues.